max9001/temp_workspace/README.md

 ## Connect Pi and Computer to eachother via Internet

 - In the settings for your ethernet connection (:gear:) go to `IPv4` tab

+  - Change 'IPv4 method` to 'Shared to other computers`

+## Commands in Terminal

+- Show entries in the Adresss Resolution Protocol

+		arp -a

+- Try and ping to the ip assigned to something named similar to `enx5c857e353ef4`

+		ssh ubuntu@10.153.0.1

+  - (IP may be different in your case)

+- Enter `yes` at the prompt

+- Login for `Telecom` Raspberry Pi is `rpi_rover`

 # ROS 2 Foxy Subscriber and Publisher (Python)